 Approximately $11,000 was funded by the Victoria Commandery for two full-day sessions related to hospice, chaired by Dr. Kelli Stajduhar, Professor in School of Nursing & Institute on Aging and Lifelong Health.

-Grand Priory of the Americas > Priory of the Eastern United States > Cleveland Commandery
+Grand Priory of the United States and Central America > Priory of Northeastern United States > Cleveland Commandery

 2011 through 2016

 Marion Sterling Elementary School – During the renovation of this school’s library, the Cleveland Commandery provided $10,000 for the purchase of furniture which was more suitable to the needs of the students and provided $15,000 for the purchase of books (including digital books).
 The school honored the donation by naming the library the “Sovereign Order of St. John Library.”
 The Cleveland Commandery has continued its support of the school by gifting books to the students, providing Thanksgiving dinners to the students and their families, and providing each student with a gift card for a pair of boots.